saramjh/saramjh.github.io/_posts/dataset-for-fine-tuning-editor/2024-10-21-dataset-for-fine-tuning-editor.md

 ### 1. Upload Your Data

-- Click the "Choose File" button at the top of the website.
+- Click the "Load" button at the top of the website.
 - Select your JSONL (JSON Lines) format dataset file.

 ### 2. Edit Your Data